Tush Push: Success rate

-Defending against the play
+Defending against the Tush Push

-Lacking the right personnel has made teams unable to safely replicate the Tush Push during practice; former Eagles offensive coordinator Shane Steichen stated the team perfected the play by running it during games.
+Lacking the right personnel has made teams unable to safely replicate the Tush Push during practice; former Philadelphia Eagles offensive coordinator Shane Steichen stated the team perfected the play by running it during games.
 Consequently, this also causes difficulty in determining ways to defend against the play.
 Strategies in attempting to stop the Tush Push include defenders trying to anticipate the snap count in order to get a head start, or jumping over the offensive line when the ball is snapped to stop the runner.

-Multiple opponents have tried to neutralize the Tush Push by having defenders mimic Hurts' cadence before the ball is snapped in order to draw the offensive players into a false start penalty.
+Multiple opponents have tried to neutralize the Tush Push by having defenders mimic Eagles quarterback Jalen Hurts' cadence before the ball is snapped in order to draw the offensive players into a false start penalty.
 The Los Angeles Rams successfully executed this maneuver during the 2024 NFC Divisional Round, when one of the defensive players yelled a command that could easily be mistaken for Hurts' voice.
-This resulted in Johnson flinching on the 1-yard line and drawing a false start penalty.
-Mailata would accuse the Chiefs of trying the same tactic during their 2025 Week 2 matchup, while Eagles right guard Tyler Steen mentioned that this happens often when they attempt the play.
+This resulted in right tackle Lane Johnson flinching on the 1-yard line and drawing a false start penalty.
+Left tackle Jordan Mailata would accuse the Kansas City Chiefs of trying the same tactic during their 2025 Week 2 matchup, while right guard Tyler Steen mentioned that this happens often when they attempt the play.
 While such an action would draw an unsportsmanlike conduct penalty by the NFL rulebook, it is not a point of emphasis for NFL officials or clubs due to the difficulty for referees to hear through the crowd noise from their positions on the field.

 The Minnesota Vikings attempted a new formation to defend against the play during their 2025 Week 7 matchup against the Eagles, having one of their defenders lie down sideways in front of the ball before it was snapped.
-Kelce called it an "interesting strategy", explaining that the Vikings were attempting a "log jam" at the point as the defensive tackles jumped over the player on the ground.
+Jason Kelce called it an "interesting strategy", explaining that the Vikings were attempting a "log jam" at the point as the defensive tackles jumped over the player on the ground.
 He also stated that this attempt against the Tush Push nearly worked.

+When the Chicago Bears played the Eagles in Week 13 of the 2025 season, cornerback Nahshon Wright waited along the edge of the pile rather than joining in.
+Once Hurts was exposed to Wright, he approached and ripped the ball from Hurts' possession.
+The turnover was the Eagles' first of the season on the Tush Push.
+According to Bears safety Kevin Byard, defensive coordinator Dennis Allen viewed the play from a rugby perspective and stressed the importance of being "disciplined on the edges".
+The Pittsburgh Steelers had attempted the Tush Push twice against the Bears a week prior, one of which was a trick play in which they pretended to go up the middle before running to the outside for a 55-yard gain.
+Wright, who was assigned to the perimeter to prevent a repeat feint, explained afterward that "nobody blocked me, so I was able to get in there and pry it out and from there, just to get on top of it."